Space propaganda: Moon landing

-The term "space race"
+The term "space race" in contemporary use

 Politicians and journalists will use the phrase space race to stimulate controversy, interest, or competition.
 The term was used during the Cold War to describe the competition between the US and the USSR.
 Today the phrase is used by journalists frequently to draw attention to competing countries developing technology and access to space.
 As Time Magazine states, “Space exploration is a powerful rallying point for national pride… The contest may not be accompanied by the blaring cold-war overtones of the last great space race between the U.S. and the Soviet Union.
 China's space program is conducted largely in secret, and Japan's modest achievements don't make headlines.
 But plenty is at stake.
 Over the past few years, a centuries-old rivalry between China and Japan has flared anew.
 While the two countries are increasingly interdependent economically, relations remain uncomfortably strained as fast-growing China begins to challenge Japan as the preeminent East Asian power.
 This spring, for example, anti-Japan riots erupted in a number of Chinese cities, and diplomatic disputes over natural-gas-field rights in the East China Sea continue to rage.

 Furthermore, journalists also describe how the race can lead to other fearful races.
 As Kyle Niemeyer discusses in his article Asia’s Space Race Could Turn into an Arms Race, “The major Asian nations, including China, Japan, India, and South Korea, are all expanding their space programs with little-to-no cooperation.
 These efforts are driven by national prestige and geopolitical rivalries, similar to the US-Soviet space race of the 1960s.
 Like that period, this space race is stimulating technological advances, but competing agendas are leading to duplication of work and mistrust—in other words, a waste of resources.
 Even worse, this competition is undermining recent cooperation between the US, Russia, and Europe."

 Another Time magazine article titled "Sino-Japanese Space Race", states, “With Asia's biggest powers set to launch their first unmanned lunar missions — possibly as early as next month — the countdown has begun in the hottest space race since the United States beat the Soviet Union to the Moon nearly four decades ago."